Reranking Social Media Feeds: A Practical Guide for Field Experiments: Feed Ranking

-Without access to the complete platform inventory, up-ranking content in the feed presents more challenges than down-ranking content.
+Without access to the full platform inventory, up-ranking content in the feed poses more challenges than down-ranking it.
 The content returned by the server is obtained by scoring the inventory, which includes the entire candidate set of potential posts available for display.
 Without the full set or a meaningful approximation, the intervention can operate only on the pre-selected content delivered to the user, representing the top items the curation algorithm has already prefiltered.
-For example, when the platform's algorithm selects content based on engagement, the posts available for re-ranking may consist only of high-engagement posts.
-Access to the full inventory could significantly expand the dynamic range of content available for re-ranking, potentially showing a more prominent effect of an intervention.
+For example, when the platform's algorithm selects content based on engagement, the posts available for reranking may consist only of high-engagement posts.
+Access to the full inventory could significantly expand the dynamic range of content available for reranking, potentially showing a more prominent effect of an intervention.
 However, compiling the full or even partial inventory may require more active support from the platforms or data access agreements, which may be difficult or expensive to set up.
-Possible approaches include up-ranking posts loaded by the website but not visible in the browser's viewport, pre-fetching content with the extension by simulating scrolling or inserting entirely new posts from the platform inventory obtained in other ways.
+Possible approaches include up-ranking posts loaded by the website but not visible in the browser's viewport, pre-fetching content with the extension by simulating scrolling, or inserting entirely new posts from the platform inventory obtained in other ways.

-Inserting new posts provides a mechanism for customizing the feed and exposing the user to content not selected by the curation algorithm.
-This intervention can help researchers investigate research questions that rely on adding content blended in the context of the original feed.
-Some examples include adding more content promoting positive emotions, adding out-party posts to counter filter bubbles, or adding posts on a specific topic to change the topic distribution of the feed.
+Inserting new posts provides a way to customize the feed and expose users to content not selected by the curation algorithm.
+This intervention can help researchers investigate research questions that rely on adding content blended into the original feed.
+Some examples include adding more content that promotes positive emotions, adding out-party posts to counter filter bubbles, or adding posts on a specific topic to shift the feed's topic distribution.
 This strategy is particularly helpful when the type of posts the researchers are interested in investigating is rare, and the goal is to ensure the feed has enough relevant content.